 Christmas Fruit Cookies | Tutti Frutti Biscuit

-Christmas fruit cookies are a must in our Holiday platter.
-These melt in the mouth Butter Cookies studded with candied cherries are so pretty to serve and absolutely delicious.
+Christmas fruit cookies are a must on our Holiday platter.
+These melt-in-the-mouth Butter Cookies also called Tutti Frutti Biscuit, studded with candied cherries are so pretty to serve and absolutely delicious.

 No ratings yet